dfinity/nns-dapp/HOWTO.md

 ### How To Update

+- Update [ic-js](https://github.com/dfinity/ic-js) to be aware of the new Action.
+- Bump ic-js in the nns-dapp to contain the new Action.
 - Upgrade the candid bindings to the latest version.
 A bot job runs automatically every week to perform this task.
 If you prefer to do it manually, you can run the action manually [here](https://github.com/dfinity/nns-dapp/actions/workflows/update-proposals.yml).
 This job updates both the candid files and the IC dependency.
 - Add the i18n label in `en.governance.json`.